IBM-Cloud/ansible-collection-ibm/docs/ibm_function_action.rst

   user_defined_parameters (False, str, [])
     Parameters values in KEY VALUE format.
 Parameter bindings included in the context passed to the action.

+  annotations (False, str, None)
+    All annotations set on action by user and those set by the IBM Cloud Function backend/API.

+  name (False, str, None)
+    (Required for new resource) Name of action.

+  publish (False, bool, None)
+    Action visibilty.

+  parameters (False, str, None)
+    All paramters set on action by user and those set by the IBM Cloud Function backend/API.

   id (False, str, None)